Two pulled from avalanche at New Mexico ski resort, search ongoing for others, officials say

 Two people were pulled from an avalanche near the highest peak of a New Mexico ski resort Thursday, officials said — and a search is underway for others who are buried beneath the snow, according to reports.

-KRQE News 13 reported the avalanche at Taos Ski Valley happened around noon, and it is believed there are others buried in the snow.
+The avalanche at Taos Ski Valley happened around noon, and it is believed there are others buried in the snow, KRQE reported.

 Taos Ski Valley's ski patrol is on scene working to locate them, Bobby Lucero, the director for emergency management in Taos County, said.